tezos-codec-generator/tezos-data-model/README.md

 ### High-Level Approach

-The `rust_runtime` library is built around a model of structurally inductive transcoding using two traits:
+The `tedium` library is built around a model of structurally inductive transcoding using two traits:

 - `Encode` :
   Trait marking a type as serializable.